wanminz/hci-production-problems/pp-03/readme.md

 choose as a team what coordination software you will use to communicate (e.g., your own Basecamp project [NOT the class-wide one], Slack, Trello, or something else).

-Write the name of the service your group has decided to use:
+Write the name of the service your group has decided to use: Basecamp

 2. In your project coordination software of choice, discuss and choose one member who will create the free GitHub Organization account for your team.
 That member can click the + (plus sign) next to